coffeeshopped/patch-base-api/PBJS/docs/api/index.md

 ::PatchController::'s are the specification for the actual user interface of the editor.
 They define the on-screen controls that interact with the parts of the BasicEditorTruss to allow for parameter changes, name changes, etc. The PatchController objects contain several parts, such as ::PatchController.Builder:: objects to specify the panel containers, ::PatchController.PanelItem::'s which define the individual controls within the panels, ::PatchController.Effect::'s which specify relationships between the patch data changes and UI changes (e.g. dimming certain controls when certain parts of a patch are not active), ::PatchController.Constraint:: objects which define the visual layout of the panels within the controller, and ::PatchController.Display::'s which allow for the creation of custom data visualizations (such as envelope displays).

-## BasicModuleTruss
+## ModuleTruss

-::BasicModuleTruss:: is the very top-most-level object for a Patch Base editor.
-It holds the ::BasicEditorTruss:: as well as arrays of ::ModuleTrussSection.Item::'s which in turn hold ::PatchController:: instances and maps them to the different areas of the ::BasicEditorTruss::.
+::ModuleTruss:: is the very top-most-level object for a Patch Base editor.
+It holds the ::EditorTruss:: as well as arrays of ::ModuleTrussSection.Item::'s which in turn hold ::PatchController:: instances and maps them to the different areas of the ::EditorTruss::.